sharmainec/tp/docs/UserGuide.md

    ![Ui](images/Ui-explanation.png)

    * Menu
-     * A clickable menu bar
+     * A clickable menu bar.
    * Command box
      * Type a command into the command box and press Enter to execute it.
      * Some example commands you can try (refer to the [Features](#features) section below for a full list of commands and their details):
        * `list` : Lists all flashcards.
        * `add l/Chinese e/Good Morning f/早安` : Adds a flashcard with the `Chinese` language, English phrase `Good Morning`, and corresponding foreign phrase `早安` to LingoGO!.
        * `delete 3` : Deletes the 3rd flashcard shown in the current displayed list.
-       * `find Good Morning` : Finds flashcard(s) with the matching English phrase `Good Morning`
+       * `find Good Morning` : Finds flashcard(s) with the matching English phrase `Good Morning`.
-       * `filter l/Chinese` : Shows only the flashcards with the `Chinese` language in the current displayed list
+       * `filter l/Chinese` : Shows only the flashcards with the `Chinese` language in the current displayed list.
    * Command result
      * Shows a message after you execute a command.
    * Displayed flashcard list
-     * A list of your flashcards
+     * A list of your flashcards.

 --------------------------------------------------------------------------------------------------------------------